Amakihi with debilitating pox lesion on foot. Photo courtesy of U.S. Geological Survey

 Disease Control and the Future

 A key control method is to limit the mosquito's ability to breed by eliminating larval mosquito habitat: stagnant pools of water.
-One major source of larval habitat is the artificial water containers, ditches, puddles, impoundments and myriad other places where water might collect in residential and agricultural areas.
-These human-dominated landscapes often abut more natural habitats where native birds live.
-Mosquito abundance is often several times higher in these areas compared to natural areas and are a major source of mosquitoes in natural forest habitats.
-The other major source of larval habitat is introduced invasive pigs living in our native forests.
-The foraging behavior of pigs is highly destructive.
-Being voracious omnivores with a penchant for digging, creating wallows, uprooting vegetation, and hollowing out the trunks of tree ferns, pigs create a huge amount of habitat for larval mosquitoes.
+One major source of larval habitat is the artificial water containers, ditches, puddles, and other places where water might collect in residential and agricultural areas.
+The other major source of larval habitat is introduced pigs living in native forests.
+The foraging behavior of pigs is highly destructive; creating wallows, uprooting vegetation, and hollowing out the trunks of tree ferns, which makes habitat for mosquito larvae.
 Eliminating pigs from the landscape is an essential step in reducing mosquito populations.